-- VI.
-Student Privacy Students have certain privacy protections under federal law.
-For additional information, see handbook procedure Section 12.105. - VII.
-English Learners The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
+VI.
+Student Privacy

+Students have certain privacy protections under federal law.
+For additional information, see handbook procedure Section 12.105.

+VII.
+English Learners

+The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
 For additional information, see handbook procedure Section 12:60.

 VIII.
+Homeless Students

-Homeless Students For information on supports and services available to homeless students, see handbook - For information on supports and services available to homeless students, see handbook procedure Section 12:30.
+For information on supports and services available to homeless students, see handbook procedure Section 12:30.